BruceJillis/fp.py/README.markdown

 Status
 ------
+Right now the codebase consists of 5k lines of python code, implementing everything from command line handling to parsing, transformation and compilation.

 - Core
 	* Functionally done.
 Everything works but isn't fully lazy yet (meaning some sub-expressions will be unnecessarily recalculated).
-The interpreter passes 94 high and low level unittests at 91% coverage (see --coverage for a report) and consists of 5k lines of python code.
+The interpreter passes 94 high and low level unittests at 91% coverage (see --coverage for a report).
 - High Level Language
 	* 0%